 Check-in transactions are transactions which are paid through a PayPal account rather than a credit or debit card.
 They are unique to PayPal, and offer several features that traditional card transactions do not.

-A customer begins a check-in transaction by displaying a list of near-by merchant locations in the PayPal app on their smartphone.
+A customer begins a check-in transaction by displaying a list of near-by merchant locations in the PayPal Wallet app on their smartphone.
 The customer selects a merchant location, and thereby checks in to that location.
 Checking in creates a tab which represents the state of the transaction.

 When the customer is ready to pay for goods and services they have purchased, a merchant employee (a cashier) identifies them from a list of checked-in customers, that is, customers who have open tabs.
-PayPal Here causes the customer’s PayPal app to display a request to pay the tab.
+PayPal Here causes the customer’s PayPal Wallet app to display a request to pay the tab.
 If the customer agrees to the request, PayPal Here pays the merchant through the customer’s PayPal account.

 Because the workflow of a check-in transaction is different from that of a card transaction, it causes a merchant app to use different classes and methods in the PayPal Here SDK.

+Check-in payment workflow

 PayPal Here uses location data extensively to process check-in transactions, and in fact cannot process them at all unless location services are enabled for the customer’s PayPal Here app.
 For example, PayPal Here needs to know the customer’s location to display the list of near-by merchants who offer check-in transactions.
 Thus, for check-in transactions the PayPal Here SDK’s location management features are important.